-The stand-alone assessment of GHG mitigation measures in Chapter 2 indicates that under a CO2-eq emission subsidy of 130 euro per ton CO2eq, the extended lactation GHG mitigation measure could also be interesting for extensive dairy farms.
+The stand-alone assessment of GHG mitigation measures in Chapter 2 indicates that under a CO2eq emission reduction subsidy of 130 euro per ton CO2eq, the GHG mitigation measure 'increased number of lactation periods per cow' could also be interesting for extensive dairy farms.
 This measure is however only included for intensive farms as it is expected that prices of young female calves will decline (Pérez et al., 2020).
-This increases the MAC of the extended lactation measure and lower prices of young female calves would quickly make the measure less interesting for extensive dairy farms.
+This increases the MAC of the GHG mitigation option 'increased number of lactation periods per cow'.
+It is expected that lower prices of young female calves would quickly make the measure less interesting for extensive dairy farms.
 The sensitivity analysis regarding milk production per cow is included to show the tradeoff between decreased number of dairy cows and decreasing milk yield.
 Different preferred GHG mitigation options mentioned in this chapter could also lead to lower milk yield especially less use of concentrates, less youngstock, more clover in grassland and reduction of renewal rate of grassland.